SU-NCS/Intro_to_programming/course-overview.md

 #### Activity 1: What's a program?

-This week we take a high level view of programming.
+In this session we take a high level view of programming.
 We also introduce Python, what it is, where it comes from, and why we're using it.

 * Introduce the concepts of **sequencing**, acting on **conditional** tests, **looping**, and **I/O** used as applied to everyday activities
-* Introduce the concepts of Input/Output and discuss local I/O with files and remote I/O via the Internet with API's
+* Introduce the concepts of Input/Output and discuss local I/O with the **console**,  **files** and **remote** I/O via the Internet with API's

-#### Activity 2: Setup Dev Environment with Python 3 and Write Code
+#### Activity 2: Setup Dev Environment for Python 3 and Write Code

-In the second activity for this week, we setup a development environment,  introduce variables and write our first program
+In the second activity for this week, we setup a development environment,  introduce variables and write our first program.

 ### Session 2: Sequencing, Variables and Types, Console I/O

+In this session we use variables and to gather information of different types form the console.
+We also introduce the way in with sequencing of instructions creates the flow of the program.

 #### Activity 1: Write a program to introduce yourself

-#### Activity 2: Write a Challenge for the Adventure Game using I/O
+#### Activity 2: Write a Challenge for the Adventure Game using Console I/O

 #### Activity 3: Introduce the Adventure Game and add a Challenge